VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/domain-apis/Extensions/extensions_api_intro.md

 - Get all the exenstions for the Employment  by an application

 ## Model
-With different endpoint, the extension API will support the following additional  model
+With different endpoint, the extension API will support the following additional entities

 {% include image.html file="extensions.png" alt="Extensions model " %}